Manhattan School District #114

 WELCOME!
 I am thrilled and honored to serve as Director of Special Education for Manhattan School District #114.
 My passion has always been in serving students, parents and community members in the special education arena, and ensuring that students' individual needs are identified and supported.

 Through collaboration with families, schools, students and community partners, an array of comprehensive services are coordinated to support the academic, social-emotional and behavioral success for every child.
 Manhattan School District #114 provides appropriate and effective educational programs for students with disabilities.
-A student may be served within a district level program or in a program provided through our collaboration with Lincoln-Way Area Special Education District #843.
+A student may be served within a district level program or in a program provided through our collaboration with Lincoln-Way Area Special Education District #843 or neighboring school districts.

 Our students are educated in a school community where everyone belongs and is accepted.
 Every attempt is made to educate students with special education needs in the least restrictive environment.
 Our primary goal is to integrate students into general education classes; to this end, we make modifications and utilize supplementary aids and services to foster success.
 The purpose of individual instruction is to help fill the gaps and to provide a level of support needed so that each student can be successful in the educational environment.